Top 5 Zapier Alternatives for Affordable Automation in 2026

 3. Activepieces

 Activepieces is another powerful automation tool that’s becoming more popular.
-You can use it either through their cloud service or install it on your own servers if you have a higher number of automation to build.
+You can use it either through their cloud service or install it on your own servers if you have a higher number of automations to build.

 On their cloud, the pricing is super simple: you get 1,000 free tasks per month on the free plan, and after that, it costs $1 for every 1,000 tasks you run.
 This applies to all their plans, making it an easy-to-try option for businesses and individuals of any size.